dapperbeing94/vedic-mastery-study/04_ARCHIVES/structure/01_STUDY_DOCUMENTS/02_Upanishads/Isha_Upanishad_Verse_Analysis/README.md

 - Philosophical significance
 - Practical application

-This deep dive serves as the pilot for the "Blue Belt" progression of the Vedic Mastery Study.
+This deep dive serves as the pilot for the "Blue Belt" progression of the Vedic Mastery Study v2.0.